The health sector has a large carbon (and other greenhouse gas) emissions footprint from energy use, travel, waste, and resource use.

-Health systems around the world (e.g. the UK National Health System) have recognised that they are contributing to health-harming climate change, and have committed to delivering climate-friendly services into the future.
+Health systems around the world (e.g. the UK National Health Service) have recognised that they are contributing to health-harming climate change, and have committed to delivering sustainable healthcare into the future.
 The 2020 Healthcare Climate Challenge is a leadership pledge by Hospitals, Health Centers and Health Systems from across the globe, see here.

 Beyond climate-protection, carbon reduction and sustainability in the health sector can deliver many benefits to the health sector such as cost savings, quality improvements, and health gains for staff and the wider community, more info here.

 OraTaiao and Sustainable Healthcare Aotearoa (formerly the Sustainable Health Sector National Network SHSNN) have hosted three national Forums on Sustainable Healthcare in Aotearoa NZ - in November 2017, May 2019, and June 2021 - and a webinar series in 2020.

 - Recordings and presentations from the first Sustainable Healthcare in Aotearoa-New Zealand Forum (2017).
 See here.